Carbon-reinforced concrete (CRC) - research

 Herkömmlicher Dehnkörperversuch

 Components can be manufactured thinner if carbon reinforcement is used, as only a very small concrete cover is required.
 This is accompanied by construction using assembled slab elements instead of full cross-sections.
-However, the shear force reinforcement cannot then be realized using stirrups, which leads to the concept of alternating reinforcement routing (for an example, see: mesh lattice girders).
+However, the shear force reinforcement cannot then be realized using stirrups, which leads to the concept of alternating reinforcement (for an example, see: Mesh lattice girders).
 Existing guidelines provide specifications for carrying out tests with a straight grid.

 In the thesis, in cooperation with the Institute of Textile Machinery and High Performance Material Technology, test setups for the determination of composite properties are to be researched and a setup implemented.